-the name of the log table is:
+the name of the log table is: <schema.name>log

-<schema.name>log

-- the name of the log function is: <schema.name>log_fnct - the name of the sequence associated to the log table is: <schema.name>log_seq
+- the name of the log function is: <schema.name>log_fnct

 It is also possible to define for each application table the prefix of the associated E-Maj objects name.
 This allows to manage tables with very long names.